If you experience a persistent, irrational fear when faced with uncertainty, you may be suffering from atychiphobia, also known as a fear of failure.

 You can finally allow yourself to experience the happiness and fulfillment that comes from achieving your goals.

-Facing atychiphobia can be a challenging task, but it doesn’t have to be that way.
+Facing a fear of failure can be a challenging task, but it doesn’t have to be that way.

-Remember that no matter how bad your phobia is, you were not born with it.
+Remember that no matter how bad your atychiphobia is, you were not born with it.
 It’s something you acquired, which means it can be released.

 However, the permanent solution to your fear is buried deep within your subconscious mind.
 Once you tap into its unlimited potential and make it work with, instead of against you, you will experience incredible growth.